ortus-docs/quick-docs/upgrade-guide.md

 inserting to the database.
 An example of this is `NEWSEQUENTIALID` in Microsoft SQL Server.

+### Scopes

+The way arguments are passed to scopes have been updated to allow for default arguments.
+`query` is still the first argument.
+Other arguments will be passed in order after that.
+The `args` struct is no longer passed.

 ### Relationships

 The relationship methods are still named the same but some of the arguments have